google/osdfir-infrastructure/charts/grr/README.md

 # Build the GRR client container image
 kubectl apply -f job-build-grr-client.yaml

+# Wait for the build job to complete
+# You can follow the build process progress with the following command:
+kubectl logs -f job-grr-client-builder-xxxxx -n grr

 cd $REPO
 ```

+Once the Kubernetes Job has completed building the ```grr-client``` container image you can deploy it following the instructions in the next section.

 #### 2.4.2.
 Deploy the GRR client